tristanseifert/68komputer-hw/cpu-68000/Memory Map.md

 Peripherals may elect to only occupy IO space, in which case they must stay in the range of $F60000 - $F7FFFF.

+### Identification ROMs
+The expansion connector contains the /EXT_ID signal on pin 41.
+When asserted, expansion cards with info ROMs will map their ROMs onto the bus, instead of whatever they normally would.

+Such a ROM must be on 32K boundaries, and contain a specific signature for the system to discover it.
+The ROM must be connected to the low byte (D0..D7) of the data bus, and will be shadowed to the highest area of RAM and run from there.

+/EXT_ID is driven by OP6 (pin 29) of the 68681.

 ### Interrupts
 To assert a CPU interrupt, peripherals may assert either /INTA or /INTB lines.
 Two IRQ lines are provided to reduce the complexity of interrupt handler routines.